MileHacker Logo

 • Ticketing: Fares are paid using cash directly to the driver or conductor.
 Tickets are typically inexpensive.

 • Hours & Frequency: Local buses operate during daylight hours, but their schedules are set infrequent and can be unpredictable.
-They do not run late into the evening.
+They do not run late later in the day.

 • Accessibility: Public transport, like most rural areas in Vietnam, is generally not designed for travelers with mobility challenges.